 What is the Abby and Alex Service Challenge?

-Abby Jean (12) and Alex Park (14) are a couple of teenagers that live out the principles of servant leadership and compassion in such a powerful way, that the Sisterhood Of Servants Board of Directors was inspired to create this outreach opportunity for other young people to get involved.
-Without ANY coercion from their parents, Abby and Alex purposed in their hearts to give back to S.O.S. by helping us fund our Partners In Compassion (P.I.C.)
-Initiative.
+Are you looking for community service hours for civic clubs or college scholarship credit?
+Take a minute and keep reading.
+Since our lives changed so dramatically last year with coronavirus restrictions, there have been fewer opportunities for non-profit ministries to engage with volunteers to help facilitate their community outreach projects.
+Sisterhood Of Servants is proposing a solution that we believe will be a win-win-win for all parties involved.
+It’s called the Abby and Alex Service Challenge, so named for Abby Jean (12) and Alex Park (14), who used their entrepreneurial and servant leadership skills to raise money for Sisterhood Of Servants’ Partners In Compassion Initiative.
 The P.I.C.
 Initiative will provide economic empowerment, transition housing, educational opportunities and life skills training to foster youth that have aged out of the foster care system and homeless women and their kids.
 Last Fall, S.O.S. hosted a fundraising drive to purchase a 19 acre property in Bradford County, Florida on which the housing facility will be built.
 With Abby and Alex’s help (and more than 100 other individual donors), we met our first goal to raise $25,000 by the end of 2020 to put as a down payment on the property.
 Abby raised $200, and Alex raised $1000.
-Here’s what they did:
+What a blessing!

 A woman in Phylicia Perry’s bible study group presented Phylicia with a gift made by the woman’s 12 year old daughter, Abby.
 It was a box of homemade cookies and an envelope.
 Inside the box were all these beautifully packaged cookies with a label on top that read, “Abby’s Guilt Free Bites.”
 On the outside of the envelope was printed the words, “For Miss Phylicia and SOS Girls.”
 There was $200 cash inside the envelope!
 Speechless and overwhelmed, Phylicia asked Abby what motivated her to give so extravagantly to our ministry.
 This is her testimony: “After COVID hit, I had a lot of time on my hands to bake.
 I wanted to help during the pandemic, so I baked cookies to raise money.
 I donated to SOS Girls because I love the work that they do.
 I’m so glad I had this opportunity.”